wur-bioinformatics/introduction-to-bioinformatics/week5.md

 molecular functions of genes and their involvement in biological processes or cellular components at different levels of detail ({numref}`w5bf9`).
 A statistical test then assesses how significantly often (more than by chance) we find a certain annotaton in our list of genes.
-Like differential expression, the *p*-values produced should be adjusted for multiple testing.
+Like differential abundance, the *p*-values produced should be adjusted for multiple testing.
 The resulting significant annotations can help interpret the outcome of an experiment at a higher level than that of individual genes.